lnenad/dotenv-generator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The project is very simple to setup, clone and run `yarn` to install dependencies.
 To run the project execute `yarn start`.
 You should have an example env file (default `env.example`) that will be used to generate the setup flow.
-It shouldn't be anything special so if you already have it chances are you can use it with `env-generator`.
+It shouldn't be anything special so if you already have it chances are you can use it with `dotenv-generator`.
 You can also use comments ("#") to provide a description for the env value.
 By default you can put comments above the variable to describe it, or you can use an inline comment after the variable and the default value.

 ### Installation